A Glimpse Into the Playworks Maryland Volleyball League

 A Letter to the Volunteer Center for Anne Arundel County

-During the summer, my son, Jonathan and his girlfriend, Brittany, joined me to welcome home our troops at BWI Airport from Afganastan.
+During the summer, my son, Jonathan, and his girlfriend, Brittany, joined me to welcome home our troops at BWI Airport from Afghanistan.

 Nothing could have prepared us for their faces, their tears, their laughter and their amazement when they came through the terminal doors to clapping, smiling people saying thank you!

 We observed that some had seen quite a lot and were slower to reach to an extended hand, while others grinned ear to ear!
-The tell tail signs of being in another country in war conditions, away from family, friends and fellow Americans really takes a toll.
+The tell tale signs of being in another country in war conditions, away from family, friends, and fellow Americans really takes a toll.

 We were also able to see the joyous reunions when that son or daughter, mother or father, family member or friend saw their special troop walk through that door!
 That day we were all honored to have had just a small part in sharing in the lives of our troops and we are very thankful for the opportunity it provided